i Light Singapore returns for another immersive experience! Here's what you can expect at this year's festival.

 How do I get there?

-Hop on the MRT and alight at Bayfront, Downtown, Raffles Place, or Esplanade.
+Hop on the MRT and alight at Bayfront, Downtown, or Raffles Place.
 The installations are walkable from there – just follow the crowds and glowing lights.

 Are pets allowed?